Jamali (artist)

 Jamali (born Aqdas Hussain Khan, 1944 in Pakistan) is an American avant-garde artist.
 His artistic style has been termed Mystical Expressionism by art critic and historian Donald Kuspit.
 He is known for his unique, organic textures, experimental techniques, and figurative paintings of women.
 Currently his bestselling works are pigment on cork.
 He is a Sufi Muslim, and his spirituality is highly related to his art.

-Life
+Early life

 Jamali was born Aqdas Hussain Khan on April 12, 1944, in Peshawar, Pakistan, to Shafquat and Ahmad Hussain Khan.
 His autobiography reports that his family was visited by a wise man who prophesied that the family would achieve greatness and should adopt the surname Jamali.
 As a teenager, Jamali attended the Cadet College Hasan Abdal, but left due to its warlike bent.

-Travels

 After the Indo-Pakistani War of 1965, Jamali made a pilgrimage to Tirich Mir and then traveled throughout Europe, seeking a stable home for his mission of Art and Peace.
 In Paris he met a number of American students studying abroad and decided to apply to the University of Central Florida to study Fine Art.
 Jamali moved to America in 1970 on a student visa to attend the University of Central Florida.
 He has been based in the US since then.